 He had the greatest collection of 45's and LP's, I thought he was cute.... that's what I remember about him.

-I think some of the greatest music came out of the 1960's.
+I personally believe that some of the greatest music came out of the 1960's and 1970's.

-Another song by Tommy James and the Shondells that stops me in my tracks, every time, whenever I hear it, is 'Crimson and Clover':
+Another song by Tommy James and the Shondells that stops me in my tracks, every time, whenever I hear it:

 Crimson and Clover